NaokiHori/Pendulum/docs/source/equation/energy_conservation.rst

 .. math::

-   E
+   \total
    \equiv
-   T
+   \kinetic
    +
-   U
+   \potential

 is constant, where

 .. math::

-   T
+   \kinetic
    &
    =
    \kene,

-   U
+   \potential
    &
    =
    \pene.

-To derive the energy conservation, I consider to differentiate this equation with respect to time.
+To derive the energy conservation, we consider to differentiate this equation with respect to time.

 ***************************
 Kinetic energy contribution